DevToolLab

 }

-To access the customer's city:
+To access the customer's city, you just trace the path:

 customer.address.city